flokk.

 Skansen Open-Air Museum

 Skansen is the world's oldest open-air museum and covers an entire hillside with relocated historic Swedish buildings staffed by people in period costume.
-There is also a zoo section with Nordic anima
+There is also a zoo section with Nordic animals including moose, brown bears, wolverines, and lynx that younger kids absolutely love.

 kids_and_family